How to Fix a Dripping Tap

 • Pliers or adjustable spanner

-• Compression washer tap: Also known as a washer tap, a compression washer tap is a pillar tap with a hand for controlling water flow.
+• Compression washer tap: Also known as a washer tap, a compression washer tap is a pillar tap with a handle for controlling water flow.
 This type of tap has a simple tap mechanism that only requires twisting to move the washer up and down.

 • Ball tap: The controlling mechanism works by manipulating the internal hollow ball using the handle.